marxus/cv/index.md

 ## Amit Marcus (@marxus) CV

 ### OneLiner:
-FullStack developer (Python/JS) with a DevOps orientation for a good neat containerized/serverless app deployment on the cloud (AWS)
+FullStack developer (Python/JS) with a DevOps orientation for a good neat and clean app deployment (continerized/serverless) on the cloud (AWS)

 ## Skills:

 ### 🐍 Python:
 - Backend WebDev - worked with various frameworks such as Flask/Bottle/TurboGears and  Django
 - Familier with popular tooling for development such as venv/pipenv/poetry, pytest/unittest/nose, standard libs and other open source packages
-- Enjoy "exploiting" python's duck-type nature (if it quacks like a 🦆), but also familier with static type annonation and checkers such as mypy
 - Using it to write automation and general purpose scripts for *nix envs (`#!/usr/bin/env python3`)
+- Really like python's duck-type nature (if it quacks like a 🦆, see: [destructipy](https://github.com/marxus/destructipy)), but also familier with static type annonation and checkers such as mypy
+- Enjoy "exploiting" python's dyanmic import system for monkey-patching 🐒
 - can also work with the now EOL 2 branch when and if needed

 ### 📜 JavaScript/NodeJS: